firdausnusaparity/lifestyle_app-hokenso/README.md

-   -then the other 3 component can be on other router (as in router/index.js) -the bottom nav bar will be available to all pages thus located in app.vue -Ive decided to used VueX to feed the data to the Challenges component -for the component chalenges's data load, I used v-for iteration and bind all the challenges data(save is json object in src/assets/challenges.js) -
+   -then the other 3 component can be on other router (as in router/index.js) -the bottom nav bar will be available to all pages thus located in app.vue -Ive decided to used VueX to feed the data to the Challenges component -for the component chalenges's data load, I used v-for iteration and bind all the challenges data(save is json object in src/assets/challenges.js to mimic as if an api request from backend) -
    -then use mapstate to grab all the 'challenges' to the challenges component.
    -style it with html and css.
    -the search bar, I just v-model the input and use the javascript filter and match method. filter before iterating.